-Nobody enjoys being addressed by “Hi There” or Dear Customer.
-When I get an email that says Hi Tom I am more likely to engage with it.
-By addressing the recipients you are likely to see a higher open and click through rate.
-To do this simply use the ‘insert action’ feature in dotMailer’s Campaign Editor.
+Nobody enjoys being addressed by “Hi there” or “Dear Customer”.
+When I get an email that says “Hi Jenna” I’m more likely to engage with it.
+By directly addressing the recipients, you’re likely to see a higher open and click-through rate.
+To do this simply use the ‘insert action’ feature in Engagement Cloud’s Campaign Editor.
 Select the field (FIRSTNAME).
 It will appear in your campaign as @FIRSTNAME@.

 The quickest way to reduce your deliverability and get blacklisted is by buying and selling data.
 Your emails will quickly get flagged as spam and as your emails pile up in the junk/spam folder or lost in hyper-space, no-one will open your emails.
 The most effective campaigns are sent to your existing customers and organically grown, opted in lists.

-3: Back to basics
+3.)
+Back to basics

-7: Phishing links
+7) Phishing links

-Phishing links cause distrust in your email campaigns and are mainly caused when the whole url is present in an email.
-Place your links behind actions and images, encouraging your contacts to click through.
+Phishing links cause distrust in your email campaigns.
+They’re mainly caused when the whole URL is present in an email.
+For example http//:www.dotdigital.com.

-9: Alt Tags
+9) Alt Tags

-10: Test, test and test again
+10) Test, test, and test again